 Environmental Control Service for North Thames (RECES)

-Covering North London, Hertfordshire and Essex
+We cover North London, Hertfordshire and Essex

 The North Thames Regional Environmental Control Equipment Service (RECES) provides electronic assistive technology to severely disabled people to enable them to live more independently at home.

-Existing users of EC Equipment should continue to contact their Supplier to request any support needed for their equipment.
-Details are below, in some cases this will be RECES.
+Existing users of EC Equipment should continue to contact their supplier to request any support needed for their equipment.
+Details are below; in some cases this will be RECES.
 They will try to resolve any issues as well as possible given the Covid-19 restrictions.

 What is an Environmental Control System?